Fort Drum’s Warrior Transition Unit re-designates, reflags as Soldier Recovery Unit

 |0

-This work, Fort Drum’s Warrior Transition Unit re-designates, reflags as Soldier Recovery Unit [Image 3 of 3], by Warren Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum’s Warrior Transition Unit re-designates, reflags as Soldier Recovery Unit, by Warren Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT